gitbls/RPiVNCHowTo/README.md

 If things aren't working correctly, the best approach is to look at the system log (with `sudo journalctl`) and also the status of the services with `sudo systemctl status xvnc*`

 If a VNC window pops up but there's no graphical display or login box, you're probably using xdm and have run into a problem that I encountered.
-I'm not sure yet what the root cause is, but here are two fixes.
-Either one is fine, but changing the service configuration file has the least likelihood of breaking something else.
+I'm not sure yet what the root cause is, but it's easy to fix:

-* Change -query localhost to -query 127.0.0.1 in the xvnc@ files, then do sudo systemctl daemon-reload
+* Change `-query localhost` to `-query 127.0.0.1` in the xvnc@.service files, then do `sudo systemctl daemon-reload` and try again.
-* Edit /etc/hosts and on the line starting with ::1 change *localhost *to *localhost6*

 ## systemd configuration file listings